RLOpenCatalyst/catdocs/Catalyst/source/gettingstarted.rst

     5. Click **Next** button in **Launch Docker Blueprint** window.
     6. Select the ubuntu Instance in which docker cookbook is installed in Step1
     7. Click on **Start** button.
-    8. Wait untill image pull completes.
+    8. Wait until image pull completes.
     9. Close the Instance logs window.
     10. Click on **Infrastructure** -> **Containers** -> verify container is launched with the columns details **Actions**  **State** , **Created**, **Name** , **Instance IP**, **Container ID** , **Image** , **Info**